fmIst0/note-management/README.md

    Clone the repository: `git@github.com:fmIst0/note-management-api.git`.

+   Ensure you have Java Development Kit and Maven installed on your system.

-   Don't forget to press the "Load" button
+   Don't forget to press the "Load" button.

 ![load button](load_button.jpg)